-Find information on policies, agreements and supporting documents that help non-profit housing providers meet governance requirements.
+Find information on policies, agreements, and constating documents (constitutions, bylaws, memoranda, etc.) that help non-profit housing providers meet governance requirements.

 If you have a question that is not listed here, contact your non-profit portfolio manager.

 Your board needs to develop policy statements to guide your organization in each area of responsibility, including resident relations, recruitment, volunteer and staff development, financial management, maintenance, ethics, conflict of interest, government relations, community and public relations, and harassment.
 Policies are essential because they: